ceraolo/PowerSystems/README.md

 # Modified-Power-Systems
-A modified version of https://github.com/modelica/PowerSystems It is realised starting from the version available there on 17 Jan 2017, at 15.00
+A modified version of https://github.com/modelica/PowerSystems It is realised starting from the version available there on Jan, 20 2017, at 15.00

 All rights and copyrights belong to the library available from this link.